Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 **REMOODS THEME GETTING STARTED GUIDE:**

-> Guiding you to get complete experience of ReMoods Theme with the quick steps!
+> Guiding you to get the complete experience of ReMoods Theme with the quick steps!

   - 1 -> [Download And Install Recommended Fonts](#download-and-install-recommended-fonts) (optional)
   - 2 -> [Install And Configure 3 Important Plugins](#install-and-configure-3-important-plugins)